vignetteapp/ideas/client/2022/March/rfc-extensions-io.md

 }
 ```

-The filesystem API only allows basic file operations, `readFile`, `unlink`, and `writeFile` and only takes a `Buffer` or a `Blob` as a input.
+The filesystem API only allows basic file operations, `readFile`, `unlink`, and `writeFile` and only takes a `Blob` as a input.

 ### Data Representation

-Data that is read through the filesystem API must be either `Buffer` or `Blob`, and vice versa must recieve a `Blob` or a `Buffer` too.
-This simplifies the need to create our own types.
+The intermediary data representation to the extension runtime must be a [`Blob`](https://developer.mozilla.org/en-US/docs/Web/API/Blob).
+This achieves two objectives:

+* This allows extension authors to deal with raw buffers as they see fit in the JS environment - allowing them to use [`ArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer).

+* This also is interopable with any existing knowledge of the Browser API, which smoothens out the learning curve to author an extension.

 ## Networking